-The total cost of implementation is split amongst 6 programs (see Figure 5.2).
+There are five programs for plan implementation (see Figure 5.2) but the total cost of implementation is split amongst 6, including Operations and Maintenance.
 Figure 5.8 shows the distribution of Level 1 (baseline) and WBIF.
 Most WBIF will go towards Projects & Practices and Capital Improvement Projects.
 The total cost of implementing the plan is estimated to be \$19,500,000 over 10 years.